iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CODE_CHALLENGE.md

 </details>
 <br />

+<strong>6.
+Reversable Names</strong>
-<strong>6.</strong> List the country, city name, population and city name length for the city names that are [palindromes](https://en.wikipedia.org/wiki/Palindrome) in the Western Asia sub-region.
+List the country, city name, population and city name length for the city names that are [palindromes](https://en.wikipedia.org/wiki/Palindrome) in the Western Asia sub-region.
 Format the population with a thousands separator (1,000) and format the length of the city name in roman numerals.
 Order by the length of the city name in descending order and alphabetically in ascending order.

 <details>
   <summary>Click to expand expected results!</summary>